ValerieMauduit/46-simple-python-exercises/README.md

 ## Goal and contributing

-Will try to do 4 exercises a week in order to improve.
+Goal is to complete 4 exercises a week in order to improve.

 I may not find the best solutions.
 Feel free to submit a pull request, issue or suggestion.